wang301208/autoSuper-Artificial-Intelligence/docs/content/AutoGPT/setup/index.md

 You should now be able to explore the CLI (`./autogpt.sh --help`) and run the application.

+### Configuration validation

+On startup AutoGPT validates that required environment variables are present and correctly typed.
+Missing values, such as a missing `OPENAI_API_KEY`, cause the CLI to print an error and exit.
+Double-check your `.env` file for misspelled keys or empty values if validation fails.

 See the [user guide](../usage.md) for further instructions.